 Historically the VCT had an agreement to pay trail commission annually to Hazel Capital LLP, in connection with the funds raised under the Offers for subscription.
-This was calculated at 0.4% of the net assets of the VCT at each vear end.
+This was calculated at 0.4% of the net assets of the VCT at each year end.
 Out of these funds Hazel Capital LLP was liable to pay trail commission to financial intermediaries.
 The trail commission was payable to Hazel Capital LLP until the earlier of (i) the sixth anniversary of the closing of the Offers and (ii) the Investment Advisory Agreement being terminated.
-Upon the appointment of Gresham House as Investment Adviser on 7 November 2017, the agreement with Hazel Capital LLP was reissued and the new Investment Adviser has agreed to pay further trail commission to Haibun Partners LLP ("Haibun") and CH1 Investment Partners LLP ("CH1") with an agreement in place effective 11 July 2019.
+Upon the appointment of Gresham House as Investment Adviser on 7 November 2017, the agreement with Hazel Capital LLP was reissued and the new Investment Adviser has agreed to pay further trail commission to Haibun Partners LLP ("Haibun") and CH1 Investment Partners LLP("CH1") with an agreement in place effective 11 July 2019.
 Payment of trail commission under this agreement is not deemed to be a related party transaction and is therefore not disclosed in Note 20 to the financial statements.

-Pursuant to historic financial intermediary arrangements with Hazel Capital LLP, Haibun, of which Stuart Knight is a Designated Member, and CH1, of which Matthew Evans (Director of Gresham House Renewable Energy VCT2 plc) is a Designated Member, will continue to receive trail commission from Gresham House.
-The trail commission payable is equal to 0.15% of the net asset value of the shares issued by the VCT and its sister company, Gresham House Renewable Energy VCT2 plc ("VCT2"), to Haibun and CH1 clients under each of the 2010, 2012 and 2014 Offers.
-The amounts payable to Haibun and CH1 by Gresham House, in aggregate across both the VCT and VCT2, are as follows:
+Pursuant to historic financial intermediary arrangements with Hazel Capital LLP, Haibun Partners LLP ("Haibun"), of which Stuart Knight (Director of Gresham House Renewable VCT1 plc) is a Designated Member, and CH1 Investment Partners LLP ("CH1"), of which Matthew Evans is a Designated Member, will continue to receive trail commission from Gresham House Asset Management Limited.
+The trail commission payable is equal to 0.15% of the net asset value of the Shares issued by the VCT and its sister company, Gresham House Renewable Energy VCT1 plc ("VCT1"), to Haibun and CH1 clients under each of the 2010, 2012 and 2014 Offers.
+The amounts payable to Haibun and CH1 by Gresham House Asset Management, in aggregate across both the VCT and VCT2, are as follows: